hdml-github/hdml-github.github.io/README.md

 ### Attributes:

 - `name` (Required): The name of the field in the HDML context.
-- `origin` (Optional): The name of the original field in the database.
+- `origin` (Optional): The name of the original field in the database if used within the scope of `hdml-table`, or in the parent structure if used within the scope of an `hdml-frame`.
 If omitted, it is assumed to be the same as the HDML field name.
 - `type` (Optional): The data type of the field in the HDML context.
 Supported types include: `int-8`, `int-16`, `int-32`, `int-64`, `uint-8`, `uint-16`, `uint-32`, `uint-64`, `float-16`, `float-32`, `float-64`, `binary`, `utf-8`, `decimal`, `date`, `time`, `timestamp`.
 - `nullable` (Optional, default: `false`): Specifies whether the field can contain null values.
 - `clause` (Optional): An SQL clause defining the field.
 It takes precedence over the `origin` attribute.
 For example, ```clause="concat(`table_catalog`, '-', `table_schema`, '-', `table_name`)"```.